Version 8.3 - Effective 26th April 2018

-220.127.116.11 Duties and responsibilities should be separated in a manner reducing the possibility of unauthorised or unforeseen abuse of Cloud9 Software's assets.
+220.127.116.11 Duties and responsibilities should be separated in a manner reducing the possibility of unauthorized or unforeseen abuse of Cloud9 Software's assets.

-18.104.22.168 Development, testing and maintenance should be separated from operations to reduce the risk of unauthorised access or changes, and to reduce the risk of error conditions.
+18.104.22.168 Development, testing and maintenance should be separated from operations to reduce the risk of unauthorized access or changes, and to reduce the risk of error conditions.

 3.7.2 Third party services